 What are the selection criteria?

-One of the great challenges in communicating the values of sustainable fashion is to create effective and beautiful imagery using meaningful language that resonates with consumers, and to deliver a message that combines design, innovation, and responsibility all at the same time.
+A winning project will showcase effective and beautiful imagery using meaningful language that resonates with the public, and delivers a message that combines design, innovation, and responsibility all at the same time.

 Proposals will be selected based on how well the applicant understands and applies the following criteria: